The Weaver Refining Co Ltd

 Joseph came from a remarkable family of business men ...

-'The Times' of London reported that Joseph Oswald Neill died in Llandudno on November 19th 1934, just five months before the death of his old partner Edward Hindley ...
+'The Times' of London reported that Joseph Oswald Neill died in Llandudno on November 19th 1934, just five months before the death of his old partner Edward Hindley, he was only 63 ...

 The third partner in Edward's venture into chemical manufacturing also came from a successful business background ... the grimditches were butchers and James founded the Anglo American Cattle Products Company of Liverpool ...